c4lliope/rfcs/032-projects/proposal.md

 A Concourse pipeline plan is a namespace for resources, tasks, and pipelines.
-Pipeline plans are bootstrapped from a single resource definition and a build plan which executes when new versions of the resource are found.
+Pipeline plans are bootstrapped from a single resource definition and a build phase which executes when new versions of the resource are found.
 Pipeline plans bridge the gap between small-scale and large-scale CI workflows, helping to smoothen Concourse's learning curve.

 # Motivation

 * Smoothen the learning curve.
 Right now the jump from `fly execute` to `fly set-pipeline` is pretty steep.
-  Pipeline plans can be a user's first introduction to build plans, which lead nicely into jobs and pipelines.
+  Pipeline plans can be a user's first introduction to build phases, which lead nicely into jobs and pipelines.
 * Enable small-scale plans to have a simple Travis/Circle CI single-build workflow, without needing pipelines at all.
   This is a scenario where Concourse pipelines can be seen as overkill.